kaushik-nitin-nk/Salary_Systems/Salary_transparency.md

 ---

-## Welcome to Morning Star, how much money would you like to earn?
+## :euro: Welcome to Morning Star, how much money would you like to earn? :dollar:

 ---

 ## What are the first things that come to mind?

-Employees will take advantage of this!
+**Employees will take advantage of this!**

-How do we know if the payment is appropriate?
+**How do we know if the payment is appropriate?**

-Do we now live in anarchy?
+**Do we now live in anarchy?**

 ---

 ## Morning Star

-Chicago-based investment research firm
+- :office: Chicago-based investment research firm

-Fund, stock and market data analysts
+- :chart_with_upwards_trend: Fund, stock and market data analysts

-Provide internet, software & printed-based products for individual customer groups
+- :wrench: Provide internet, software & printed-based products for individual customer groups

+- :woman::man: close to 8000 employees

 ---